• Skip to main content

 This is part of your warm-up.

-Warm-up with 45lbs and then you can start to add weight till you get to your working set that you will do 3 sets of 5 repetitions of squats.
+Warm up with 45 lbs, and then you can start to add weight till you get to your working set, when you will do three sets of 5 repetitions of squats.

 Whatever your working set is, choose a weight that you can handle comfortably.